Participate in our Survey Studies

 Participating in HMS is a short-term cost for a long-term gain, providing colleges and universities with the data needed to improve student well-being.
 All participation fees support the work of the Healthy Minds Network and our efforts to improve campus-based mental health research and practice.

 The links below are to tables that show the breakdown of participation fees for HMS.
-The fees are base on institutional size and type (except for surveys pertaining to CCMH or JED Campus Program, which have fixed discounted fees regardless of institutional size):
+The fees are based on institutional size and type (except for surveys pertaining to CCMH or JED Campus Program, which have fixed discounted fees regardless of institutional size):

 Additional Research Opportunities